lucaminudel/crisp-dna/_docs/index.md

 -   [Our purpose](what-is-crisp.html) - the purpose of the company
 -   [How Crisp works](how-crisp-works.html) - summary of our model, and some driving principles.
--   [Why this works](why-this-works.html) - why this model has served us so well
+-   [How this works](why-this-works.html) - how this model has served us so well

 Core structure and practices
 ----------------------------